IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 UPDATE-CC-01a (x) **Update Constitutional Committee and/or threshold** **and/or term** governance actions **must not** be ratified until ada holders have ratified through an on-chain governance action this Constitution

-### 6.GUARDRAILS AND GUIDELINES ON NEW CONSTITUTION OR GUARDRAILS SCRIPT ACTIONS
+### 6. GUARDRAILS AND GUIDELINES ON NEW CONSTITUTION OR GUARDRAILS SCRIPT ACTIONS

 New constitution or guardrails script actions change the hash of the on-chain constitution and the associated guardrails script.